nstevens1040/Twitter.ApiCaller/README.md

 # Twitter.ApiCaller
-NET Framework (*project targets 4.8*) library used to interact with Twitter API v2 and v1.1.
+.NET Framework (*project targets 4.8*) library used to interact with Twitter API v2 and v1.1.

 ## Quick Start